garrandall/popular-music-data/tracks/my-name-is-prince-prince-and-the-new-power-generation.md

 What do you expect you win when you're used to playing craps?

 (Do that, do that somebody)
-Hell yeah, let's get this under the hmm
+Hell yeah, let's get this under the hm
 (Do that, do that somebody)

 Damn, It's gettin' tricky